1970 Chilean presidential election

 Presidential elections were held in Chile on 4 September 1970.
 Salvador Allende of the Popular Unity alliance won a narrow plurality in a race against independent Jorge Alessandri and Christian Democrat Radomiro Tomic.
 Allende's victory was confirmed by a contingent election after the Christian Democrats voted in favor of his candidacy.

 Both the United States and the Soviet Union invested money into the election through their intelligence agencies and other sources.
-The US attempted to sabotage Allende's campaign while the Soviets supported his campaign.
+The US attempted to sabotage Allende's campaign while the Soviets supported him.
 US ambassador Edward M. Korry played a major role in anti-Allende campaigns during the election.

 Eduardo Frei Montalva and his Christian Democratic Party later united with Allende's opponents to form a congressional majority in an attempt to declare his presidency illegal in August 1973, catalyzing the military coup a few weeks later.

 Electoral system

 The election was held using the absolute majority system, under which a candidate had to receive over 50% of the popular vote to be elected.
 If no candidate received over 50% of the vote, both houses of the National Congress would come together to vote on the two candidates who received the most votes.